 “Inventive flautist” Time Out (Critic’s Choice)

-Jacquelyn’s debut CD “Silver and Wood” was released to critical acclaim in 2014, garnering 4 star reviews from the Telegraph and RnR magazine, and becoming Album of the Week on BBC Radio nan Gaídheal.
+Jacquelyn’s debut CD “Silver and Wood” was released to critical acclaim in 2014.

-Theatre: She has worked for over 30 theatre companies as an actor (“Rare charisma” The Stage) and composed music for theatre including the mad songs for KAOS Theatre’s Hamlet (in which she played “A tortured and Pre-Raphaelite Ophelia” – The Stage) the KAOS Kassandra, a song for Merlin at the Riverside Studios London (in which she played Guinevere) and Sinan Unel’s Pera Palas at the Arcola Theatre Dalston and was commissioned by Tyneside Irish Festival to compose the music for their reminiscence theatre piece “Father Cass’ Bodhran”.
+Recently Jacquelyn appeared as young Sister Bernadette in Sally Mulready’s play “Nun’s Chorus” for the Irish Elders Culture Office in which she also played her flute!
+Jacquelyn has worked for over 30 theatre companies as an actor (“Rare charisma” The Stage) and composed music for theatre including the mad songs for KAOS Theatre’s Hamlet (“A tortured and Pre-Raphaelite Ophelia” – The Stage) the KAOS Kassandra, a song for Merlin at the Riverside Studios London (in which she played Guinevere) and Sinan Unel’s Pera Palas at the Arcola Theatre Dalston and was commissioned by Tyneside Irish Festival to compose the music for their reminiscence theatre piece “Father Cass’ Bodhran”.

 Jacquelyn is a member of the Royal Society of Musicians, the Folk Educators’ Group, and of the National Equalities and Live Music Committees of the Musicians’ Union.